 USVI Solar 1

-Voted Ground-Mount Project of the Year in 2015 by Solar Builder Magazine, this 5 MW PV Solar plant is perched high on a ridge of St. Thomas,a U.S. Virgin Island, and will provide reliable electricity for well over 500 homes.
+Voted Ground-Mount Project of the Year in 2015 by Solar Builder Magazine, this 5 MW PV solar plant is perched high on a ridge of St. Thomas, a U.S. Virgin Island, and provides reliable electricity for well over 500 homes.

 - Civil and Electrical Engineering

 - Topographic Surveying

 St. Thomas is home to an award-winning 5-MW PV solar plant that is expected to generate approximately 7.9 million kWh of electricity annually.
 This renewable energy system is much needed in the area and is expected to reduce electric costs by fifty percent.
 The island’s steep terrain, fast growing local vegetation, and seasonal threat of hurricanes presented unique challenges to the design and schedule.